-Enhancements to the Group's risk assessment in performance process and remuneration framework through guidance, procedures and governance continue to be a priority for the Board, including reinforcing the Board's expectations for managing risks in support of a positive risk culture.
+The Board is mindful of the increasing focus of regulators and shareholders on ensuring risk-related matters that come to light subsequent to remuneration being awarded are appropriately factored into remuneration decisions.
+Enhancements to CBA's risk assessment processes and remuneration framework through guidance, procedures and governance continue to be a priority for management and the Board, including reinforcing the Board's expectations for managing risks in support of a positive risk culture.